THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Reb Shlomo Kluger, living a century ago, spoke of the growing evidence that the homosexual inclination is a result of nature, not nurture.
 Reb Shlomo, who insisted that the buchrim in the bais medrish refer to him as "Big Hank", felt that our understanding of gay nature should evolve, much as halacha's attitude toward blind and deaf people has evolved as overall society has developed a more inclusive approach to people with these conditions.
 (I personally am strongly in favor of this line of thought.
 Indeed, I was born with a particular condition myself -- I lust after twenty-three year old red heads named Christine.)

-As long as someone wants to identify as being frum, who are we to deny them that right?
-As long as they subscribe to the three basic principles of Ol Malchus Shomayim: Overall acceptance of the Torah, pass judgment on everyone else, and consider everyone who disagrees with you to be either an anti-Semite or a self-hating Jew.
+As long as someone wants to indentify as being frum, who are we to deny them that right?
+As long as they subscribe to the three basic principles of Ol Malchus Shomayim: Overall acceptance of the Torah, pass judgement on everyone else, and consider everyone who disagrees with you to be either an anti-Semite or a self-hating Jew.